Florida’s Living Beaches

 The first book which should be in every beach goers bag is Florida’s Living Beaches: A Guide for the Curious Beachcomber, by Blair and Dawn Witherington.
 I’ve read this book from cover to cover several times, and often use it as my go-to resource for most everything I find at the beach.
 I own several copies myself, with one for each child to use anytime they wish.

 When we go to the beach, we look for signs of life, in the waves, in the air, in the wet sand, and under the wet sand.
-We often take videos or photos of our findings using a waterproof camera/phone like the Samsung Galaxy Note8 or the Samsung Galaxy S8+, which take great photos and video at the beach.
+We often take videos or photos of our findings using a waterproof camera/phone, which take great photos and video at the beach.
 When we get home, we search for our treasures in the book.

 We often play off our children’s current studies in school.
 Ours are currently learning about the differences between living and non-living things.
 So for our past beach trip, we started with the question, “Is it living or non-living.”
 Then we could explore questions and observations from there.